Skip to main content

 Troubleshooting

 The .typ file might be empty or have an error.
-Ask Gemini CLI:
+Say or type this in Gemini CLI:

 If you see an error when compiling, paste the error message into Gemini CLI: